iremben/SQL-Assignments-Projects/E-Commerce Data Analysis Project/README.md

 order by cust_id
 ```

---5.Categorise customers using average time gaps.
+- The second given task: Categorise customers using average time gaps.
 Choose the most fitted labeling model for you.
---For example:
+For example:
---Labeled as �churn� if the customer hasn't made another purchase for the months since they made their first purchase.
+	- Labeled as churn if the customer hasn't made another purchase for the months since they made their first purchase.
---Labeled as �regular� if the customer has made a purchase every month.
+	- Labeled as regular if the customer has made a purchase every month.
---Etc.
+Etc.
 ```
 select distinct cust_id,avg(day_diff) over(PARTITION by cust_id) as avg_diff,
 case